MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Update-CsTeamsShiftsConnectionInstance.md

 ```

 ### -HttpPipelinePrepend
-SendAsync Pipeline Steps to be prepended to the front of the pipeline
+SendAsync Pipeline Steps to be prepended to the front of the pipeline.

 ```yaml
 Type: SendAsyncStep[]